Chapter 43:

 Lilly sounded monotone, “I’m not powerful enough, we’re not powerful enough.
 I don’t have anything more powerful than the gravity anchors.
 Can you make a thousand of them in the next couple minutes?
 No?
 That’s what I thought.
 We can’t do anything about it,” her voice picked up slightly, “But we can do something about Zen.
 There’s an earth spell on page four, barrier of clay.
 Cast it, quickly!”

 “Page four, got it!’
 Jorseph hurried to the page.
-His claw scrolled along the incantation as he read.
-It proved a bit easier than the other spells.
-The focal point of bare ocean floor just ahead of Zenobia rumbled.
+His claw scrolled along the incantation.
+It proved easier than the other spells.
+The focal point of bare ocean floor rumbled just ahead of Zenobia.

 A pillar of earth, wet sand, clay, and rock rose against the tide.
-The ocean wall crumbled it near instantly.
+The ocean wall crumbled it.
 However, Zenobia slapped into clay that folded around the mop.
 It hardened, tightened into a ball, rumbled as it struggled to contain her.
 Compressed water escaped in tiny spouts.

-The ball of earth floated.
+The earth ball floated.
 It rose above the raging ocean with Darius dangling unconscious by a glimmering thread.

 It burst.
-Sandy mud in the shape of spikes flew from the crumbling mound as Zenobia took her shape back.
-A few brisk shakes released clumps of ocean clay stuck in the mop fronds.
+Sandy mud spikes flew from the crumbling mound.
+Zenobia took her shape back.
+A few brisk shakes released clumps of clay from the mop fronds.

 “Throwing mud, that’s just like you.”

-Jorseph tensed as winds swirled about clenched clawed fists, “Really!
+Jorseph tensed as winds swirled about clenched fists, “Really!
 Really!
-Of all the things Lilly ever hated, you were never one.
-She hated me, but she never once hated you.”
+Of all the things Lilly ever hated, you were never one!
+She hated me, but she never once hated you!”

-The mop released a sharp spray of water.
+The mop released a sharp spray.
 Clay burst from the fronds.

 Flowing wind armor surrounded Jorseph’s dragon body.
 He burst forward and bit her head off.
-The mop and Darius remained floating as her head reformed.
+The mop and Darius remained floating as it reformed.

-Jorseph swooped down to bite her only to get caught in squid like entanglement of mop fronds.
-The wind armor became a mild breeze.
-They latched onto him as leaches would and drained his body.
+Jorseph swooped to bite her, only to get caught in a squid like entanglement of mop fronds.
+His wind armor became a mild breeze.
+They latched onto him as leaches and drained his body.
 Scales faded, limbs withered, blood spurted from between clenched teeth.
 He swore he heard Grabby’s shrill voice yelling his name from a distance.
 A chill overcame him and he passed out.

 The spell book dropped into the ocean with his withered body clutching it.
 The ruby glowed into the depths.
 Ink and symbols bled from pages soaked in corrosive water.

-Zenobia set herself upon the ocean surface to watch them sink.
-Oily fires with billowing black clouds rose from flooded rubble on the shore.
+Zenobia stood upon the surface to watch them sink.
+Oily fires with billowing black clouds rose from floating rubble.

 Reflections of a city ablaze flickered over darkness.
-Zenobia turned to face the fallen refinery and continued walking.
+Zenobia turned to face the fallen refinery and continued.

 Sirens wailed from the shore.